rosawu159/fetch_news_app/README.md

+# 📰 Fetch News Summarizer

-# 📰 Generate summaries of news articles or blog posts using Google's language model Pegasus via 🤗 HuggingFace's API.
+### Generate summaries of news articles or blog posts using Google's language model Pegasus via 🤗 HuggingFace's API.

 Pegasus is an encoder-decoder style transformer, specifically trained for abstractive summarization tasks.
 For this app I used the checkpoint: [google/pegasus-cnn_dailymail](https://huggingface.co/google/pegasus-cnn_dailymail), trained on the CNN-Dailymail corpus.